.243 Win vs .270 Win – Cartridge Comparison

 Long Range Trajectory

-For long-range trajectory (Graph 7) we are working with the same units of measurement but are looking at the arc from the 50 yards out to 500 yards with the test rifles zeroed in at 200 yards.
+For long-range trajectory (Graph 7), we are using the same units of measurement to analyze the bullet drop from 50 yards to 500 yards, with the test rifles zeroed at 200 yards.

 Long Range Trajectory 243 Win vs 270 Win